econia-labs/econia/src/docker/README.md

 # Dockerfiles

-This directory contains Dockerfiles arranged into subdirectories of the form `purpose/Dockerfile` (instead of having many `<purpose>.Dockerfile`s in one directory), such that purpose-specific `.dockerignore` files can be added later without introducing conflict.
+This directory arranges Dockerfiles into subdirectories of the form `purpose/Dockerfile` (instead of having many `<purpose>.Dockerfile`s in one directory), such that purpose-specific `.dockerignore` files can be added later without introducing conflict.

 # End-to-end compose